ekremcaglayan/Brent-Algorithm/README.md

 Important: Use imin when selecting which entry to move if there are multiple minimum i+j<s.

-You can compile this by typing below code in your terminal
+You can compile this project by typing below code in your terminal

 <img width="164" alt="Ekran Resmi 2023-01-11 21 38 42" src="https://user-images.githubusercontent.com/79373487/211914791-4f6acaaa-e31e-4c76-8f8c-b4f215ebe992.png">